 suppressedExternally value

-Some development environments provide a persistent store, for example a database, containing historical information about the results from static analysis tools.
+Some development environments provide a persistent store, for example a database, containing historical information about the results from analysis tools.
 Such a store might offer the ability to mark a result as “suppressed,” meaning that if the result is encountered again, it should be ignored.

 When a tool with access to such a database detects such a result, it MAY choose not to add the result to the log.
 If the tool does include such a result in the log, the suppressionStates array SHALL include the value "suppressedExternally".